Our team of dedicated music specialists work in North Ayrshire schools, offering tuition in:

 Studies have shown that children who learn to play a musical instrument show significant growth and development in other areas of learning.

-To find out what's available at your child's school email our Music Service or call 01294 324476.
+To find out what's available at your child's school, please fill out our enquiry form.

 What does it cost?